drocheam/optrace/docs/source/usage/image.rst

 **Image Cut**

 An image cut is the profile of a generated image in x- or y-direction.
-It has the same parameter as the ``get`` function, but includes the additional parameters ``x`` and ``y``.
+It has the same parameter as the :python:`get` function, but includes the additional parameters :python:`x` and :python:`y`.

-If one wants to generate an image cut in y-direction for a fixed ``x`` of 0, one can write:
+If one wants to generate an image cut in y-direction for a fixed :python:`x` of 0, one can write:

 .. testcode::